-Simulation Lab is considered to be a clinical day and all rules and policies of clinical apply to the setting.
+Simulation Lab is considered a clinical day, and all clinical rules and policies apply to the setting.
 Students will be graded with the Clinical Evaluation Tool (CET) with the objectives used with direct patient care since the student is caring for a patient or patients on those days.

-A minimum of three clinical evaluations will be completed by the Nursing Faculty A minimum of three self-evaluations will be completed by the student.
+A minimum of three clinical evaluations will be completed by the Nursing Faculty The student will complete at least three self-evaluations.